angloeastern/backend-code-challenge/README.md

 * Each port has a name and geolocation.
 Seed your solution with initial (or randomly generated) port data.
 No REST API is required for creating ports.
 * Each ship has a name, a unique ship id, geolocation (current longitude and latitude of the ship) and velocity.
 Develop basic REST APIs to manage ships.
-* Develop an API which returns the details of closest port and estimated arrival time of given ship.
+* Develop an API which returns the details of closest port and estimated arrival time of given ship to the closest port.

 Using C# is a must for this solution.
-Aside from that, feel free to use other technologies/tools/frameworks/libraries ...etc
+Aside from that, feel free to use any technologies/tools/frameworks/libraries ...etc you prefer.
+Deliver time should not be longer than a week.

 ## Stories
 1. As a consumer of the API, I want to be able to add ships to the system.